joshi-stuff/atom-byebug/README.md

 Until the configuration dialog is implemented, you need to create the configuration files by hand following these steps:

-1. Create a directory named `.byebug-debugger` in your project's root folder.
+1. Create a directory named `.atom-byebug` in your project's root folder.
 2. Create a `config.json` file inside that directory and add two entries named `executable` and `arguments` to specify the script to run and the arguments to pass.

 For example: